 (B) OBD Emission Testing.
 After the test sample group has been selected and procured, the Executive Officer may perform one or more of the following tests:

 (i) Emission testing with the test procedures used by the Executive Officer for in-use testing of compliance with exhaust emission standards in accordance with Cal.
-Code Regs., title 13, section 1956.8(b) and (d).
+Code Regs., title 13, sections 1956.8(b) and (d) or 1956.8.2, whichever is applicable.

 * * * *